diamedego/data_analytics_portfolio/README.md

 Key questions addressed in this project:

-* Which turbines generate the most energy?
+* Which turbines generate the highest economic return?
-* How do climatic conditions affect production?
+* How does wind speed distribution affect production levels?
 * What is the impact of maintenance events on downtime?
-* What is the economic performance of the wind farm?
+* Are newer turbine models more efficient and reliable than older ones?

 The objective was to create a **data model and analytical dashboard** to support operational monitoring and decision-making.